 Mayo Clinic in Rochester, Minn., and Mayo Clinic in Jacksonville, Fla., are ranked among the Best Hospitals for neurology and neurosurgery by U.S. News & World Report.
 Mayo Clinic in Phoenix/Scottsdale, Ariz., is ranked highly performing for neurology and neurosurgery by U.S. News & World Report.
 Mayo Clinic also ranks among the Best Children's Hospitals for neurology and neurosurgery.

 Expertise and rankings

-Mayo Clinic's epilepsy experts provide comprehensive care for more than 7,000 adults and children with epilepsy each year.
+Mayo Clinic's epilepsy experts provide comprehensive care for adults and children with epilepsy each year.

 - Teamwork.
 Mayo Clinic neurologists, neurosurgeons, imaging specialists (radiologists), mental health specialists (neuropsychologists) and others work together to diagnose and treat adults and children with epilepsy.

 - Advanced diagnostic tools.
 Mayo Clinic doctors use advanced technology, including subtraction ictal SPECT coregistered to MRI (SISCOM), electroencephalography, computerized tomography, magnetic resonance imaging, positron emission tomography and other tests to accurately diagnose epilepsy.

 - The latest techniques and technology.
 Mayo Clinic doctors have expertise treating epilepsy with medications, vagus nerve stimulation, surgery, awake brain surgery, ketogenic diet and other options.
 Mayo Clinic surgeons use computer-assisted brain surgery to precisely operate in your brain.